-- Establish and implement the institution's refund policy (if required by the school's accrediting or state agency)2 - Process return of Title IV funds to program accounts and post-withdrawal disbursements to students according to the applicable federal laws and regulations - Assist in reporting FSA expenditures to the Department in a timely manner - Reconcile accounts, including - reconciling cash between school records and bank statements and reports - reconciling federal funds between bank statements and federally reported balances - Assist in completing applications, fiscal reports for federal funds, and FISAP - Maintain a cash management system to meet disbursement requirements and federal laws and regulations - Provide general stewardship for federal funds, including maintaining bank accounts and investments as appropriate - Prepare for and participate in FSA program reviews and audits - Before making a first disbursement of Direct Loan funds, confirm that new borrowers have completed entrance counseling2 - Ensure that Direct Loan and Perkins Loan borrowers have completed exit counseling within the time permitted by the appropriate regulations and school policies3 - Establish and monitor Federal Work-Study (FWS) payroll and time sheets4 - 1.
-At some schools a separate student loan office collects these loans. - 2.
-At some schools the financial aid office does this. - 3.
-At some schools the financial aid office ensures this.
-For those schools still servicing their Perkins loans, the business of-fice may be responsible for administering other aspects of the Perkins Loan Program such as billing borrowers in repayment, collecting payments, authorizing deferments, cancelling loans, and reporting Perkins Loans to NSLDS. - 4.
-At some schools the personnel office does this.
+- Establish and implement the institution's refund policy (if required by the school's accrediting or state agency)2 - Process return of Title IV funds to program accounts and post-withdrawal disbursements to students according to the applicable federal laws and regulations - Assist in reporting FSA expenditures to the Department in a timely manner - Reconcile accounts, including - reconciling cash between school records and bank statements and reports - reconciling federal funds between bank statements and federally reported balances - Assist in completing applications, fiscal reports for federal funds, and FISAP - Maintain a cash management system to meet disbursement requirements and federal laws and regulations - Provide general stewardship for federal funds, including maintaining bank accounts and investments as appropriate - Prepare for and participate in FSA program reviews and audits - Before making a first disbursement of Direct Loan funds, confirm that new borrowers have completed entrance counseling2 - Ensure that Direct Loan borrowers have completed exit counseling within the time permitted by the appropriate regulations and school policies3 - Establish and monitor Federal Work-Study (FWS) payroll and time sheets4

+1 At some schools a separate student loan office collects these loans.
+For those schools still servicing their Perkins loans, the business office may be responsible for administering other aspects of the Perkins Loan Program such as billing borrowers in repayment, collecting payments, authorizing deferments, cancelling loans, and reporting Perkins Loans to NSLDS.

+2 At some schools the financial aid office does this.